February break on track to set travel records

 ROCHESTER, N.Y.
 (WROC) — Elizabeth Carey with AAA says bookings last month for trips were up 250% compared to last year.

+Families are ready to take to the skies again as President’s Day vacation/break hits classrooms next week.

-“The holidays were busy, but now February break, the family is heading out, it’s a tradition for a lot of families and we expect that to continue through Easter break.”
+“The holidays were busy, but now February break, the family is heading out, it’s a tradition for a lot of families and we expect that to continue through Easter break,” Carey said.

 For many, this might be the first time taking a big trip in two years, and flying just doesn’t appeal to them at the moment.